apigee/ansible-opdk-accelerator/README.md

 [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) for additional details.

+### Configure SSH Access for your Nodes
+If you need to configure SSH access for your nodes but you only have a username and password then take a look at the [Configure SSH Login ](https://github.com/carlosfrias/apigee-opdk-playbook-setup-ansible/tree/master/configure-ssh-login) for a playbook to help you set up SSH key access quickly over any number of servers.

 # Usage Instructions

 ## Sample Usage to Setup an Ansible Control Server